Our Plans, Budget, & Performance

-On October 5, 2009, President Obama issued Executive Order (EO) 13514, entitled “Federal Leadership in Environmental, Energy and Economic Performance,” aimed at making ambitious and broad improvements in the overall sustainability of the Federal Government.
+On October 5, 2009, President Obama issued Executive Order (EO) 13514, entitled "Federal Leadership in Environmental, Energy and Economic Performance," aimed at making ambitious and broad improvements in the overall sustainability of the Federal Government.
 All Federal agencies are required to inventory their greenhouse gas emissions, set targets to reduce their emissions by 2020, and develop a plan for meeting a wide range of goals for improving sustainability, such as water efficiency, reduced waste, sustainable community development planning, high-performance buildings, sustainable acquisition, electronics stewardship, and environmental management.
-In response, the NRC submitted our Strategic Sustainability Performance Plan for 2010, 2011 and more recently, 2012.
-In addition, as required by the Federal Agency Climate Change Adaptation Planning Implementing Instructions , we released a Climate Change Adaptation Policy Statement, which commits our agency to ensure that our adaptation planning will address the impacts that climate change may have on our operations and assets.
+In response, the NRC submitted our Strategic Sustainability Performance Plan for 2010, 2011, 2012 and more recently, 2013.
+In addition, as required by EO 13514, we released a Climate Change Adaptation Policy Statement, which commits our agency to ensure that our adaptation planning will address the impacts that climate change may have on our operations and assets.

 Information Technology/Information Management (IT/IM) Strategic Plan